Nibras-Dev06/Device-Shop-Checkout/README.md

 ## Feedback
-I will be happy to get your feedback [Here](https://devchallenges.io/profile/9b9f2a2a-f1aa-43fd-ab7b-68c860f8a619) That help my improvment!!🙌 📝
+I will be happy to get your feedback [Here](https://devchallenges.io/profile/9b9f2a2a-f1aa-43fd-ab7b-68c860f8a619) That helps my improvment!!🙌 📝